Click on the link above for an audio version of the book of Ruth.

 3 Then Naomi her mother-in-law said to her, “My daughter, should I not seek rest for you, that it may be well with you?
 2 Is not Boaz our relative, with whose young women you were?
 See, he is winnowing barley tonight at the threshing floor.
 3 Wash therefore and anoint yourself, and put on your cloak and go down to the threshing floor, but do not make yourself known to the man until he has finished eating and drinking.
 4 But when he lies down, observe the place where he lies.
 Then go and uncover his feet and lie down, and he will tell you what to do.”5 And she replied, “All that you say I will do.”

-Nevertheless to immediately conclude that the narrator is telling a children’s story but giving hints to the adults of the deeper latent sexual events, is also to miss the point.
-The point here, and throughout Ruth, is that events and stories and the whole outworking life and God’s purposes are deeply ambiguous.
-The initiatives, the interventions of God, throughout scripture are actually only occasional.
-Notwithstanding Naomi’s complaint in 1:13, and other occasional references to Him, the only recorded action of the Lord in the entire story of Ruth is 4:13 where He gives Ruth a son.
+Nevertheless, to immediately conclude that the narrator is telling a children’s story but giving hints to the adults of the deeper latent sexual events is also to miss the point.
+The point here, and throughout Ruth, is that events and stories and the whole outworking of life and God’s purposes are deeply ambiguous.
+The initiatives and interventions of God throughout Scripture are actually only occasional.
+Notwithstanding Naomi’s complaint in 1:13, and other occasional references to him, the only recorded action of the Lord in the entire story of Ruth is 4:13 where he gives Ruth a son.

 3:14-18 Boaz’s concern that it was not known that a woman came to the threshing floor is probably to avoid, first, the impression that he as an older man was being taken advantage of by a foreign younger women, or that they were trying to subvert the proper course of events that subsequently took place at the city gate the next morning.
 Is the generous gift of the barley more than just a further gift of mercy for Naomi, but actually a foil to provide an explanation if Ruth is seen and identified by someone in the early morning?
 The implication is that at this stage Boaz has made the decision to take Ruth as his wife.
 The simple fact is that ambiguity runs through this story.
 Throughout there are hints as to the motives, but the narrator does not give all the details, and so, very typically, the story-teller is narrating an ambiguous story which has the effect of exposing the condition of the hearts of those who hear and read it.